heatherw3521/structmats/README.md

 # structmats

-INSTRUCTIONS FOR SETTING UP PACKAGE WITH HM-TOOLBOX are in ```setup.m```
+This is currently a sandbox--it is not fully functional---- INSTRUCTIONS FOR SETTING UP PACKAGE WITH HM-TOOLBOX are in ```setup.m```

 Computing with Vandermonde, Toeplitz, Hankel and other matrices that have special displacement structures: